-IPT has been around since the early ‘90s but has hit the headlines more in recent years due to the regular hikes and the impact it has on motorists’ insurance.
+This insurance tax has been around since the early ‘90s but has hit the headlines more in recent years due to the regular hikes and the impact it has on motorists’ insurance.
 The Government introduced IPT as it believed the insurance industry wasn’t paying enough tax – unlike other businesses, insurance isn’t subject to VAT.

 While car and van insurance is subject to the standard rate of IPT, there is a higher rate at 20% - which is added to travel insurance, mechanical/electrical appliances insurance and other motor insurance including motor vehicles used for people with disabilities.

-The most common form of tax in the UK – VAT – is not applicable to insurance, so the Government requires anyone buying insurance to pay IPT instead.
+The most common form of tax in the UK – VAT – is not applicable to insurance, so the government requires anyone buying insurance to pay IPT instead.
 Anyone buying an insurance policy will have the IPT included in their quote price, but the tax is passed onto HMRC by the insurance provider.

 Yes – IPT does not apply to the following types of insurance: